Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Supervisor Localization of TDES with Communication Delay

+To distinguish the channel models ${\bf CH}(k,\sigma,l)$ of the above two cases, in notation we use ${\bf CH}_d(k,\sigma,l)$ to represent the channel with delay bound $d$, and ${\bf CH}_\infty(k,\sigma,l)$ the channel with unbounded delay.
+An example of bounded channel model of $\sigma$ with delay bound $d = 2$ and unbounded channel model is given in Fig.~\ref{fig:chnmodel}.

-In the channel models above, we make the following choices.
-(1) Both events $\sigma'$ and $\sigma''$ are uncontrollable, because it is not reasonable (if not impossible) to disable the receipt of a communication or an acknowledgement; (2) event $\sigma_\tau$ is uncontrollable but forcible, because its occurrence is supposed to preempt $tick$; (3) events $\sigma$, $\sigma''$ (and $\sigma_\tau$) are observable to the sender ${\bf G}_k$ but unobservable to the receiver ${\bf G}_l$, while $\sigma'$ is observable to ${\bf G}_l$ but unobservable to ${\bf G}_k$.
+In the channel models above, we make the following choices. (i) Both events $\sigma'$ and $\sigma''$ are uncontrollable, because it is not reasonable (if not impossible) to disable the receipt of a communication or an acknowledgement; (ii) events $\sigma$, $\sigma''$ are observable to the sender ${\bf G}_k$ but unobservable to the receiver ${\bf G}_l$, while $\sigma'$ is observable to ${\bf G}_l$ but unobservable to ${\bf G}_k$.
 This means that the agents ${\bf G}_1$,...,${\bf G}_N$ generally have different subsets of observable events; this is a new feature of the current formulation with communication delay.
+Intuitively, to obtain local preemptors/controllers in this formulation, we need to iteratively apply the supervisor localization under the different partial observations; this can be realized by combining timed relative coobservability \cite{CaiZW16} with supervisor localization, as will be described as follows.